The first step to getting relief from your pain involves you making a decision on what type of medical professional you are going to see.

 - Both may focus on wellness plans for their patients beyond what they can do during a session.

 - Both evaluate your symptoms by taking your health history, examining you, and even ordering certain tests.

 - Both a physical therapist and a chiropractor are licensed health professionals with years of education and training.

 When it comes to treating patients who need pain relief, Chiropractic Care and physical therapy take slightly different approaches.

 A Chiropractor focuses on conditions of the musculoskeletal system and nervous system and the effects caused by these conditions.

-The symptoms that Chiropractic care helps to relieve include back pain, neck pain, headaches, and other pain in joints, arms, and legs.
+The symptoms that chiropractic care helps to relieve include back pain, neck pain, headaches, and other pain in joints, arms, and legs.

-Chiropractors use a hands-on approach that includes examination, diagnosis, and chiropractic treatment.
+Chiropractic care uses a hands-on approach that includes examination, diagnosis, and chiropractic treatment.